k2view-academy/K2View-Academy/articles/39_fabric_catalog/03_discovery_process.md

 * Define a Fabric interface for a given data source and initiate the Discovery job (job type = ```DISCOVERY_CRAWLER```).
 * The first step of the Discovery job is a Crawler.
 It scans the data source while identifying the existing entities and the relationships between them.
 The Crawler's output is the Catalog schema.
 * Next, a Plugin Framework is triggered automatically upon completion of the Crawler's process.
 The Plugin Framework is a platform for executing predefined rules (plugins) to run on the Catalog schema and to enhance it accordingly.
 Examples of plugins are:
-  * Creating a relation between 2 objects, based on matching the field names.
+  * Creating a relation between 2 objects, based on field names matching.
   * Classification of the fields based on their data or metadata such as Email, Phone, etc.
   * Determining whether a field holds sensitive data and thus should be marked as PII.